makersacademy/rps-challenge/README.md

 3. Enter your name and submit.

-4. Just play the game :)
+4. Just play the game :smile: